George Voice

 Reducing Our Own Plastic Consumption

-It's no secret that plastic is a huge problem for the environment, but reducing our personal consumption of it can feel overwhelming.
+It's no secret that plastic is a huge problem for the environment, but reducing our consumption of it can feel overwhelming.
 The good news is it doesn't have to be!
-There are lots of practical tips that can help us minimize our plastic use without sacrificing convenience or breaking the bank.
+There are lots of practical tips that can help us minimise our plastic use without sacrificing convenience or breaking the bank.

 Reducing Single-Use Plastics when on Holiday